0oMarko0/Arch-Installation/README.md

     And pipe the config that this commande create to wpa_supplicant.
 It's also possible to create a config file with wpa_passphrase and passe this file instead of the command

     >wpa_supplicant is a WPA Supplicant for Linux, BSD, Mac OS X, and Windows with support for WPA and WPA2 (IEEE 802.11i / RSN).
 It is suitable for both desktop/laptop computers and embedded systems.
 Supplicant is the IEEE 802.1X/WPA component that is used in the client stations.
-It implements key negotiation with a WPA Authenticator and it controls the roaming and IEEE 802.11 authentication/association of the wlan driver.<sup>[4](#ft4)</sup>
+I implements key negotiation with a WPA Authenticator and it controls the roaming and IEEE 802.11 authentication/association of the wlan driver.<sup>[4](#ft4)</sup>

 7. The final step is to start the dhcp demaon that will assign use ip address